seamuskills/rpg-combat-durability/README.txt

-enough change that I forked the project to make this one eventually I abandoned the old project and kept updating this! thats when a repl user by the name of funnylamma joined me for developement (his current repl profile is called thewaydu). from there I just kept adding features untill we have what we have here, were I made a github for it!
+enough change that I forked the project to make this one eventually I abandoned the old project and kept updating this! thats when a repl user by the name of funnylamma joined me for developement (his current repl profile is called thewaydu). from there I just kept adding features untill we have what we have here, where I made a github for it!

 #gameplay
 --